Wednesday, June 11, 2025

 I don't really care about that as such.
 Bioengineering doesn't bother me per se; we've been modifying our foodstuffs in many ways, shapes, and forms for all of human history.
 What perplexed and upset me was that in all the rambling quasi-nonsense about the forty-four ingredients, they couldn't take a minute to tell me which one was in fact bioengineered.

 I mean, come on, now.
-If it's important to put on a package that something has been altered, how is it not important enough to tell me which item was so callously tampered with?
-There's a virtual litany of ingredients, foreign and domestic, all crammed onto the back of the wrapper like an eleventh grader trying to cheat on a history test which he must pass to become a senior, yet you won't say which one was genetically modified?
+If it's important enough to put on a package that something has been altered in a presumably questionable manner, how is it not importan to tell me exactly which item was such an offense against God and man?
+There's a veritable litany of ingredients, foreign and domestic, all crammed onto the back of the wrapper like an eleventh grader trying to cheat on a history test, yet you won't say which one was genetically modified?
 I don't get that at all.

 No comments: